GrapheneOS/hardened_malloc/README.md

   so having many extra mappings doesn't usually add up to a significant cost.
-* `CONFIG_GUARD_SIZE_DIVISOR`: `2` (default) to control the maximum size of the guard regions placed on both sides of large memory allocations, relative to the usable size of the memory allocation
+* `CONFIG_GUARD_SIZE_DIVISOR`: `2` (default) to control the maximum size of the guard regions placed on both sides of large memory allocations, relative to the usable size of the memory allocation.
 * `CONFIG_REGION_QUARANTINE_RANDOM_LENGTH`: `128` (default) to control the
-  number of slots in the random array used to randomize region reuse for large memory allocations
+  number of slots in the random array used to randomize region reuse for large memory allocations.
 * `CONFIG_REGION_QUARANTINE_QUEUE_LENGTH`: `1024` (default) to control the
-  number of slots in the queue used to delay region reuse for large memory allocations
+  number of slots in the queue used to delay region reuse for large memory allocations.
 * `CONFIG_REGION_QUARANTINE_SKIP_THRESHOLD`: `33554432` (default) to control
-  the size threshold where large allocations will not be quarantined
+  the size threshold where large allocations will not be quarantined.
 * `CONFIG_FREE_SLABS_QUARANTINE_RANDOM_LENGTH`: `32` (default) to control the
-  number of slots in the random array used to randomize free slab reuse
+  number of slots in the random array used to randomize free slab reuse.
 * `CONFIG_CLASS_REGION_SIZE`: `34359738368` (default) to control the size of
-  the size class regions
+  the size class regions.
 * `CONFIG_N_ARENA`: `1` (default) to control the number of arenas
 * `CONFIG_STATS`: `false` (default) to control whether stats on allocation / deallocation count and active allocations are tracked.
 This is currently only